JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 instance, although every ``Int32`` value can also be represented as a ``Float64`` value, ``Int32`` is not a subtype of ``Float64``.

-Promotion to a common supertype is performed in Julia by the ``promote`` function, which takes any number of arguments, and returns a tuple of the same number of values, converted to a common type, or throws an exception if promotion is not possible.
+Promotion to a common "greater" type is performed in Julia by the ``promote`` function, which takes any number of arguments, and returns a tuple of the same number of values, converted to a common type, or throws an exception if promotion is not possible.
 The most common use case for